 Global Scholars: 2023-2024 Gilman and Keylor Grant Recipients

-The Frederick S. Pardee School of Global Studies proudly announces the 2023-2024 recipients of the Gilman Graduate Student Travel Grants and the William R. Keylor Undergraduate Student Travel Grants.
-These vital programs serve as steadfast pillars of support, enabling graduate and undergraduate scholars to participate in research on an international scale, exemplifying the Pardee School’s dedication to fostering a globally engaged scholarly community and developing citizens of the world.
+The Frederick S. Pardee School of Global Studies proudly announces the 2023-2024 recipients of the Graduate Student Travel Grants, made possible through the generous support of Lynda Gilman, and the William R. Keylor Undergraduate Student Travel Grants.
+These transformative programs enable both graduate and undergraduate scholars to conduct vital international research, advancing the Pardee School’s mission of fostering a globally engaged scholarly community.

-Zach Sherman (BA IR ’24), a Keylor recipient with a focus on post-WW2 Nazi immigration patterns to South America, provides insight into his upcoming research in Chile, Argentina, and Colombia: “I will be studying the co-existence of Jewish refugees and former Nazi Officers in Post-War Argentina, building off my summer research project.”
+This year’s Keylor Grant recipients will conduct research across multiple continents.
+Zach Sherman (BA IR ’24) will explore post-WW2 Nazi immigration patterns to South America, providing insight into his upcoming research in Chile, Argentina, and Colombia: “I will be studying the co-existence of Jewish refugees and former Nazi Officers in Post-War Argentina, building off my summer research project.”

 The Pardee School’s commitment to empowering scholars transcends borders, providing a platform for students to immerse themselves in diverse cultures, tackle pressing global issues, and contribute meaningfully to international dialogues.